The best keto white bread substitution is here! This White Bread Keto Chaffle tastes just like regular sandwich bread.

-This white bread chaffle really does have the texture and taste of white bread.
-Or, at least as close as you can get!
+This white bread chaffle really does have the texture and taste of traditional white bread!
+The only things missing are the carbs and added sugars!

 Best Tips For Keto Chaffles

 - Crispy Chaffles: If you prefer crispier chaffles, allow your chaffle to rest for a minute or two after cooking.
 When this chaffle comes off the waffle maker, it will be very soft and flimsy, but if you give it some time it will become crispier.

 - Less Eggy: If you are someone who thinks that chaffles are too eggy (I know there are many of you out there), try using two egg whites instead of one whole egg.
 The yolks is always the eggiest part, so the whites by themselves shouldn’t give you any problems.

 - Using Different Flours: We prefer almond flour for this white bread chaffle, but if you don’t like almond flour or just prefer not to use, it coconut flour will work too.
 Coconut flour can sometimes become soggy compared to almond flour, but it will still give you the same great taste.
 Just remember that for every one part almond flour you use, you should use about 1/3 coconut flour.